GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 Not a weapon per se, but a magical piece of ammunition of fine craftsmanship.
 Its shaft is alder wood and the fletching are shishpare feathers.
 When making an attack roll, *roll a d4 as well.
 Depending on the result, the arrow will deal a different critical hit effect.
 It also gains a bonus for the purpose of determining if it is a critical hit equal to the d4 result.
 If 1, it is fire.
 If 2, it is radiant, if 3 it is electric, if 4 it is piercing*.
 If the user knows the arrow's name, they may choose to inflict the traditional critical hit effect instead.
 Additionally, *the arrow will always find its way back in their possession within 1d10 minutes so long as they are the most recent pwrson to know its name and possess it*.

+**Storm Fang** (*unique*)
+$22,000 , 5 lbs.
+Greatsword
+A legendary emerian sword said to bring many a villain and monster to fell.
+The reach is only 2 yards.
+If user has any training with greatswords and longsword, it can be used as either. *If the attack is a critical hit or would qualify to damage armor, it inflicts an additional attack.
+If the attack roll is odd, it is cold.
+If even, it electric*.
+*If name is known, the user may choose which of the two damage types the damage type is.
+Additionally, if the additional attack is a critical hit or would qulify to damage armor, there is yet another additional attack of the other type*.

 **Storm Spewer** (*unique*)
 $20,000 , 3.75 lbs.
 Longsword